 My answer: Yes!
 There is absolutely a life without a house payment!
 In fact, I'm suggesting that there's a life that's free of all debt - car payments, student loans, medical bills, and the list goes on!
 And, don't worry, I'm not about to leave you wondering how in the world this is possible.
 Instead, I'm going to map out a plan detailing how you are going to kick your debt to the curb and use what you've been paying on monthly debt payments to cash flow your dreams!
 Just think for one second...what could you do with an EXTRA $2,765 in your pocket EVERY SINGLE MONTH?!?

 Step 1: Know your numbers!

 The first step in any plan is knowing what you need to tackle.
 If you're not sure what debts you have (or even how to find them), check out the Resources page on our website and read the section titled 'Knowing Your Debts.'

 Step 2: Fill in the Debt Snowball form.

 Paying off debt fast is best done using the Debt Snowball principle coupled with some hard work and determination.
-(Trust me, my husband and I used the Debt Snowball to pay off almost $97,000 in just 26 months.)
+(Trust me, my husband and I used the Debt Snowball to pay off $97,000 in just 26 months.)
 So, step two is filling in the Debt Snowball form (found on the Resources page of our website under the section titled 'Dumping Your Debt').
 When you fill in the Debt Snowball form, you're going to list of all the debts you have from smallest to largest.
 We are going to start by tackling just your consumer debts, so you won't include your primary mortgage on this list.